Advanced Therapeutic Modalities

 HYLANE Program

-To fully normalize brain function, Dr. Hedaya has developed an approach that layers a series of three technologies (HYLANE) onto functional medicine, demonstrating how clinicians can extend their healing abilities to specifically targeted brain networks (and symptom clusters), and cortical dysfunctions with remarkable results.
+To fully normalize brain function, Dr. Hedaya has developed an approach which layers a series of three technologies (HYLANE) onto functional medicine, demonstrating how clinicians can extend their healing abilities to specifically targeted brain networks (and symptom clusters), and cortical dysfunctions with remarkable results.
 These technologies, working inside the brain, are:

 Additional Therapeutic Modalities